MJRidder/QuizPrep/README.md

 - a short description of what Quizprep is
 - and a few suggested quizzes

+The quizpages themselves 'set the scene' through the use of images on the show in the background.
+Unique and relevant pictures are added for each question and a users knows instantly when their answer is correct or not through an added colorcoding on the border of the quiz area.
+Correct and incorrect answers are also counted which provides the user a final result at the end of the quiz, stating how many questions were answered correctly and how many were answered incorrectly.

+A simple contact page is also available to provide feedback and/or to connect with the creators of Quizprep.

 # User stories
 In the short term the main user story would be someone looking to play a quiz on their favourite movie/series and finds this on one of the search engines.
 This could be through the home page or even directly on the quiz itself.